-The front is Mino handmade Japanese paper from Hoki Kobo, which has a beautiful lace-like openwork pattern of hemp leaves.
+The front is Mino handmade Japanese paper from Hoki Kobo, with a beautiful lace-like watermark cloisonné plum pattern.

 The inside is made of handmade Mino washi paper dyed with persimmon tannin from Saigusakami Kobo.

-The surface of the bones is painted in a calm blue color, giving it a cool impression.
+The surface of the bones is painted in a calm pink-beige color that gives a soft impression.